nottPdj/Image-configuration/README.md

 # Project---Image-configuration

-Project done in the first year of university.
+Project done in the first year of university for the curricular unit Programming.
 The objective was to write code so that a script would change a image in a certain way, for example rotate, change colors, flip the image horizontaly or verticaly, etc.